Musical temperament: Meantone temperament

-Before meantone temperament became widely used in the Renaissance, the most commonly used tuning system was Pythagorean tuning.
-Pythagorean tuning was a system of just intonation that tuned every note in a scale from a progression of pure perfect fifths.
-This was quite suitable for much of the harmonic practice until then (See: Quartal harmony).
-In the Renaissance, musicians wished to make much more use of Tertian harmony.
-The major third of Pythagorean tuning differed from a just major third by an amount known as syntonic comma, which musicians of the time found annoying.
-A comma, in musical parlance, is the distance between two tones that are close enough that they share the same name but that are precisely calculated via different proportional spacing, creating a small difference in their exact pitches.
+Before meantone temperament became widely used in the Renaissance, the most commonly used tuning system was Pythagorean tuning, a system of just intonation that tuned every note in a scale from a progression of pure perfect fifths.
+Thus, aside from the octave, the only highly consonant intervals in Pythagorean tuning were the perfect fifth and its inversion, the perfect fourth.
+This was suitable for the majority of harmonic practice in the music of medieval Europe.

+In the Renaissance, musicians made much more use of tertian harmony, adopting major and minor thirds (and their harmonic inversions, major and minor sixths) as consonances.
+However, the major third of Pythagorean tuning is rather dissonant (at a ratio of 81:64), differing from a just major third (a ratio of 5:4) by an amount known as syntonic comma.

-Their solution, laid out by Pietro Aron in the early 16th century, was a series of tunings referred to as meantone temperaments, which temper the interval of a perfect fifth slightly flatter than in just intonation, and then proceed much like Pythagorean tuning, but using tempered fifths instead of the just fifths.
+Their solution, laid out by Pietro Aron in the early 16th century and well-known to keyboard players by that point, was a series of tunings referred to as meantone temperaments.
+These temper the interval of a perfect fifth slightly narrower than in just intonation, and then proceed much like Pythagorean tuning, but using tempered fifths instead of the just fifths.
 With the fifth flattened by a quarter-comma, the syntonic comma is reduced to a unison, making the major thirds just and the minor thirds also flat by a quarter-comma, rather than a full comma, relative to its ratio in just intonation.
-While all fifths in this tuning system now beat slightly, this beating effect on the fifths is only one quarter as strong as the beating effect on the thirds of Pythagorean tuning in the case of quarter-comma meantone, since a sequence of four fifths makes up one third, which is why it was considered an acceptable compromise by Renaissance musicians.
+While all fifths in this tuning system now beat slightly, this beating effect on the fifths is only one quarter as strong as the beating effect on the thirds of Pythagorean tuning in the case of quarter-comma meantone, since a sequence of four fifths makes up one third.
+Hence, this was considered an acceptable compromise by Renaissance musicians.

-Pythagorean tuning also had a second problem, which non-extended meantone temperaments do not solve, which is the problem of modulation (see below), which is restricted because being limited to 12 pitches per octave results in a broken circle of fifths.
+Pythagorean tuning also had a second problem, which non-extended meantone temperaments do not solve, the problem of modulation (see below) in a 'broken' circle of fifths.
 A series of 12 just fifths as in Pythagorean tuning does not return to the original pitch, but rather differs by a Pythagorean comma, which makes that tonal area of the system more or less unusable.
 In meantone temperament, this effect is even more pronounced.
 The fifth over the break in the circle is known as the wolf interval, as its intense beating was likened to a "howling".
 53 equal temperament provides an extension of Pythagorean tuning, and 31 equal temperament is used nowadays to extend quarter-comma meantone.